sushant-iit/Network-Ninja/Multithreaded Chat Server/readme.md

 **Note:** In the active chat session, any text except the above are treated as normal message.
 If you want to send encrypted messages, prepend message with *secure: \<message\>*

+## Diffie-Hellman-Key-Exchange Process
+To perform the handshake the following protocol is used:
+1. Here, the public keys n (=1999) and g (=1777) is fixed and known to both the clients.
+2. Client1 sends connection request for client2 to the server.
+3. Server on successful connection sends GEN_KEYS to both the clients.
+4. Both the clients generate private key x (say client1), y (say client2) using random generator and send A = g<sup>x</sup>mod n, B = g <sup>y</sup>mod n to the server.
+The server then forwards A and B to the partner clients using key_param message. \
+*Client1 gets B and client2 gets A after this step.*
+5. On receiving key_param message, both the clients set their keys.
+Client1 computes key=B<sup>x</sup>mod n = (g <sup>y</sup>)<sup>x</sup> mod n and client2 computes key using key = A<sup>y</sup> mod n = (g<sup>x</sup>)<sup>y</sup> mod n.

+Hence, a common key is established between them.

+**Note:** In the code, there are no x and y..
+Code is written in symmetric way.
+Both the clients refer their keys as x only (They are different variables in different computers).

+**Note:** In our code, whenever there is a change in connection, say you disconnect and reconnect, a new common key is established.

 <div align = "center">
 	<img src = "https://user-images.githubusercontent.com/59964272/197687852-23d83c0c-0eee-4397-8818-91b7b2d7f698.JPG" height=318 width=491>
 	<img src = "https://user-images.githubusercontent.com/59964272/197687890-e6d72950-9639-4f48-b4d9-5be9869dd54b.JPG" height=318 width=491>